Sebastianhju/Runeterra-5e/Items/Rare Items.md

 **Piercing Crystals**: While wearing these Bracers your unarmed attacks have +1 to hit and damage rolls.

 **Healing Crystals**: Once a turn whenver you hit a target, you can choose to heal equal to half the damage dealt.
-Once this feature is used, ut cannot be used again until 18 seconds have passed.

 ---